nsantti/checkers/README.md

     - If player jumps, only the piece that jumps has moves generated
   - Button to highlight all legal moves for each player
   - Moves are generated after player turn ends
+- Clickable buttons
+  - Player can click a button to make a random move
+  - Button available to watch a computer play against itself
+  - Game Over screen has a button to play again
 - Visual appeal
   - Squares are highlighted when the mouse is in them
   - Pieces that must jump are highlighted